Seann Walsh: Career

-Seann hosted Flinch, a physical gameshow for Netflix, alongside Lloyd Griffith, and Desiree Burch.
-The show is produced by Stellify Media.

-In 2022, Walsh participated in Series 22 of I'm a Celebrity...
-Get Me Out of Here! on ITV1, and finished in 5th place on 25 November 2022.

 Personal life

 Walsh's relationship with actress Rebecca Humphries ended in October 2018 after a video and photos of him kissing his Strictly Come Dancing partner Katya Jones were published.
-It was later reported that Katya and her husband Neil Jones had separated as an indirect result of the incident.
+It was later reported that Jones and her husband Neil Jones had separated as an indirect result of the incident.
 In a now-viral tweet, Humphries stated that Walsh had called her “mental” and “psycho” for voicing her suspicions about his relationship with Jones in the weeks leading up to the incident.

-In her 2022 memoir Why Did You Stay?
-Humphries alleged that Walsh had reacted similarly when confronted about other instances of inappropriate behaviour throughout their five-year relationship.
+In her 2022 memoir Why Did You Stay?, Humphries wrote that Walsh had reacted similarly when confronted about other instances of inappropriate behaviour throughout their five-year relationship.
 Humphries described Walsh as an emotionally abusive, controlling, and aggressive partner, and stated that several women had come forward following the Strictly scandal to reveal Walsh’s numerous past affairs.
 Walsh subsequently incorporated his experiences on Strictly into his standup act.
-During an interview with Ellie Calnan, in March 2022, Walsh described how the incident was still "trauma" for him and how he underwent treatment for depression and anxiety, to help him cope with the fallout.
+In March 2022, he described how the incident was still "trauma" for him and how he underwent treatment for depression and anxiety, to help him cope with the fallout.

-Walsh has been in a relationship with dance teacher Grace Adderley since 2019.
-They live in Shepherd's Bush, London and welcomed their first child, a daughter, in February 2023.
-He is a Queens Park Rangers fan.
+Walsh is married to Grace Adderley a dance teacher, whom he met by chance in 2019, at a London Underground Station.
+He later re-enacted the first time they saw each other, with a romantic proposal of marriage.
+They previously lived in Shepherd's Bush London, and welcomed their first child, a daughter, in February 2023, and subsequently their son was born in 2025.
+Walsh supports Queens Park Rangers F.C..

+Once Walsh became old enough to attend pubs and bars he would regularly go drinking with his friends and he includes his past experiences, of being drunk and having hangovers in his stand-up routines.
+He has been sober for several years.
+Walsh was also a former smoker of cigarettes in his twenties.